 But as often happens with popular movements that become widely adopted, they develop in ways that their founders would not have approved of.
-Today, we live in a global society that has largely abandoned the ideal of friendly competition championed by Coubertin, who declared, “The most important thing in the Olympic Games is not winning but taking part; the essential thing in life is not conquering but fighting well.”
+Today, we live in a global society that has largely abandoned the ideal of friendly competition championed by Coubertin, who declared that “The most important thing in the Olympic Games is not winning but taking part; the essential thing in life is not conquering but fighting well.”
 There are few people who would agree with the cooperative spirit that he espoused throughout his life.
 Instead, many people now concur with the attitude expressed by American football coach Vince Lombardi, who declared, “Winning isn’t everything, it’s the only thing.”
 The competitive multi-person model that pits one individual, team, or country against another individual, team, or country has become so dominant and widespread in today’s world that many people mistakenly believe it forms an innate and ineradicable part of human nature.

 Even in recreational sports, camaraderie and good sportsmanship on the field have been eroded by competitiveness, so that cheating, poor sportsmanship, and disputatious behaviour are regarded as normal and acceptable.
 Many people only enjoy participating in a sport when they win, and no longer simply when they play it.
-Winning at all costs has become the dominant model in many societies, with its accompanying harmful consequences of increased conflict, stress, anxiety, inequality, selfishness, and dishonesty, along with a reduced regard and consideration for those who are considered to be losers, whether in sport, work, business, friendship, romance, the marketplace, and life in general.
-The belief about the primordial importance of winning has pervaded nearly every aspect of our hyper-competitive lives.
-Honesty, whether in sports, business, or personal relationships, is one of the many casualties of the hyper-competitiveness, selfishness, and the model of winning at all costs which have corrupted our morals and our standards of behaviour.
+Winning at all costs in other domains besides sports has become the dominant model in many societies, with its accompanying harmful consequences of increased conflict, stress, anxiety, inequality, selfishness, and dishonesty, along with a reduced regard and consideration for those who are considered to be losers, whether in sport, work, business, friendship, romance, popularity, the marketplace, and life in general.
+The belief in the primordial importance of winning has pervaded nearly every aspect of our hyper-competitive lives.
+Honesty, whether in sports, business, or personal relationships, is one of the many casualties of the hyper-competitiveness, selfishness, and the model of winning at all costs that have corrupted our morals and our standards of behaviour.
 Because we have allowed these models to spread unchecked and become so dominant, we are increasingly being forced to behave in ways that are harmful to ourselves, to other people, to other living organisms, and to the environment on which we depend for our long-term survival.

 Those who spend much of their time watching sporting events and other contests fail to realize how artificial these events are.
 The rules that determine who is the winner and what kinds of behaviour are permitted, the shape and dimensions of the playing field, the equipment used by the participants, the length of the match or contest, and all the other parameters of the event are determined entirely by human beings.
 Most spectators and participants of these artificial contests fail to realize the important fact that they are designed so there must be a winner and loser in every match or competition.
 Because of the ubiquity of sporting events and other kinds of games or contests in our lives, they make us believe that competition, together with the great gulf that separates the winners from the losers, is an intrinsic part of human societies and of life in general.
 After all, did not the great biological sage Charles Darwin declare that life consists primarily of the “struggle for survival”?
 And do not the economists tell us repeatedly about the great importance of competition in human societies, in particular in the realm of the free market, where individuals and companies compete with each other for jobs, revenue, profits, market share, contracts, and consumers’ loyalties, as well as the many beneficial effects which this competition produces?